Th3-D5-482/Deja-Brew-App-WIP-/README.md

 ---

 ## 📘 Overview
 **Roastic** is a full-featured coffee and beverage ordering app built using **React Native** for the frontend and **Firebase** for the backend.
-Designed with smooth navigation and personalized touches, the app allows users to browse, favorite, and purchase products effortlessly—while also hiding a fun Easter egg that reveals the creator’s profile.
+Designed with smooth navigation and personalized touches, the app allows users to browse, favorite, and purchase products effortlessly.

 ---